More-Wrong/ScrewsMetric/README.md

 The Bearing system supports multiple forms of bearings, e.g. 624 vs 604

+To get the pure information, `BearingDimention(Type, Dimension)` will give the information, with Dimension being `bearingBore`, `bearingOuterDiam` or `bearingThickness`, e.g.

+    echo(BearingDimention(605_bearing, bearingBore));

+However, the system is more designed to create the bearings itself.
-To use it, either ask for a specific bearing, using `BearingType()` and giving it the specific bearing, e.g.
+To do so, either ask for a specific bearing, using `BearingType()` and giving it the specific bearing, e.g.
     BearingType(605_bearing);

 Or ask it for a bearing for a particular size, specifying the series, e.g.